carpentries/scaffolds/instructions/r.md

    ![Temporary project for RStudio Cloud](img/temp-proj.png)
 3. At this point, you will be in their own private copy of the project.
 Any changes you make will be saved.
-When you close their session, you can restore it by visiting <https://rstudio.cloud> and clicking on the project on your homepage
+When you close their session, you can restore it by visiting <https://rstudio.cloud> (not the link your instructor gave you) and clicking on the project on your homepage
    ![RStudio Cloud home page showing the project "R for Reproducible Scientific Analysis"](img/rstudio-home.png)